tinkerb/modulha.us/index.md

 ### Open Source + Full Stack Web Development

-Yo!
-We are currently open for business, and accepting contract proposals for web development!
-We offer the same thing as most consulting companies, but we fulfill the work in a whole new way, a way which promises to ease the pains of getting quality software built to spec.
+Modulhaus is open for business, and accepting contract proposals for web developments!
+[Holler](#input)

 If you know what what you want, [input your application requirements](#input), and we will respond appropriately.
 To learn more about us, read on, or skip ahead to the [what?](#what-), [who?](/#who-), [why?](/#why-) or [how?](/#how-) sections.